EsraaKassem/android-project-flutter-assignment/README.md

 on the other hand InkWell is a rectangle area of Material that responds to ink splashes,so it has effects such as ripple effect tap and other ink related features that arent found in gesture.
-In other words GestureDetector provides more controls like dragging etc. on the other hand it doesn't include ripple effect tap, which InkWell does.
+In other words GestureDetector provides more controls like dragging etc. on the other hand it doesn't include ripple effect tap, which InkWell does."# android-project-flutter-assignment"